Archives

 Sleep apnoea causes more than just noisy snoring, and a poor night’s sleep.
 OSA causes stress on your body’s organs, in particular the heart that can lead to other health problems.
 Left untreated sleep apnoea can result in high blood pressure, heart attacks, stroke, diabetes and depression.
 Lowered mood, irritability poor concentration and cognitive effects are also commonly associated with sleep apnoea.

 People with untreated OSA are also approximately two and a half times more likely to have a motor vehicle accident.
-Experts lawyers from a law firm like Mike Massey Law – Injury Law Firm says that, reduced levels of alertness, slower reaction times, poorer concentration and a higher risk of falling asleep at the wheel, all increase the risk of road traffic accidents.
+Reduced levels of alertness, slower reaction times, poorer concentration and a higher risk of falling asleep at the wheel, all increase the risk of road traffic accidents.
 Similarly, accidents in the workplace are also more likely.

 Take a moment to ask yourself the following questions relating to daytime sleepiness: